oracle/node-oracledb/doc/api.md

 If more than [`oracledb.queueMax`](#propdbqueuemax) pending connection requests are in the queue, then `pool.getConnection()` calls will immediately return an error *NJS-076: connection request rejected.
 Pool queue length queueMax reached* and will not be queued.
 Use this to protect against connection request storms.
 The setting helps applications return errors early when many connections are requested concurrently.
-This avoids connection requests blocking (for up to [`poolTimeout`](#propdbpooltimeout)) while waiting an available pooled connection.
+This avoids connection requests blocking (for up to [`queueTimeout`](#propdbqueuetimeout) seconds) while waiting an available pooled connection.
 It lets you see when the pool is too small.

 You may also experience *NJS-040* or *NJS-076* errors if your application is not correctly closing connections, or [UV_THREADPOOL_SIZE](#numberofthreads) is too